 Small spaces are a challenge because they need to look good all year round and tend to be visible from all areas of the house.
 Furthermore, every inch of the space needs to count and they can quickly look untidy, cluttered and undefined.

-They may be used for seating and dining, playing, storage, access and screening.
+These small outdoor areas have a range of uses including seating and dining, playing, storage, access and screening.
 Quite a lot to cram into a small space!

-As the garden often extends from the house, it is important that the style complements the interiors of the house, with flooring and other materials duplicated in the garden creating a seamless transition between internal and external spaces.
+As the garden usually extends from the house, it is important that the style complements the interiors of the house.
+For example, duplicating flooring and other materials in the garden, a seamless transition is created between internal and external spaces.